dasiths/NEventLite/README.md

     }
 ```

 If you want to use it with a different dependency injection framework, you can look at how the assembly scanning and registration is implemented for `Microsoft.Extensions.DependencyInjection` as an example and come up with your own implementation.
+The file is [located here](https://github.com/dasiths/NEventLite/blob/master/src/Extensions/NEventLite.Extensions.Microsoft.DependencyInjection/Extensions.cs)

 ```csharp
         public static void ScanAndRegisterAggregates(this ServiceCollection services, IList<Assembly> assemblies)